-- (b) the goods were received in circumstances in which the recipient knew or might reasonably be expected to have known, that the goods were not intended for him. - (5) A request for goods or services shall not be inferred solely on the basis of payment or the passing of time. - (6) Where a consumer is a party to an agreement referred to in subsection (1)(c) and, during the course of that agreement, there is a material change in the goods or services, the goods or services shall be treated as unsolicited from the time of the material change unless the supplier is able to establish that the consumer consented to the material change. - (7) Where a consumer consents to a material change, whether orally, in writing or by other affirmative conduct, a supplier may rely on the consent if he proves that such consent was given. - (8) Where a supplier has received payment from or on behalf of a consumer in respect of unsolicited goods or services, the consumer may demand a refund of the payment within three months after having made the payment. - (9) A supplier who receives a demand for a refund under subsection (8) shall refund the payment within three days of the request for payment. - (10) Where a consumer receives any unsolicited goods from a supplier, the consumer - - (a) may - - (i) subject to paragraph (b)(ii), retain the goods without payment; or - (ii) return the goods to the supplier at the supplier's risk and expense; - (b) subject to subsection (4), is not liable for any - - (i) loss or damage to those goods while they are in transit, or at any time after they are received by the consumer, whether or not they remain in the consumer's possession; or - (ii) use or depletion of, or damage to those goods at any time one day after receipt by the consumer, unless during that time, the supplier has notified the consumer that the goods were delivered in error and has arranged to recover them, at the supplier's risk and expense. - (11) Goods or services are unsolicited if they are supplied to a consumer who did not request them. - (12) Goods or services will not be regarded as unsolicited if -
+- (b) the goods were received in circumstances in which the recipient knew or might reasonably be expected to have known, that the goods were not intended for him. - (5) A request for goods or services shall not be inferred solely on the basis of payment or the passing of time. - (6) Where a consumer is a party to an agreement referred to in subsection (1)(c) and, during the course of that agreement, there is a material change in the goods or services, the goods or services shall be treated as unsolicited from the time of the material change unless the supplier is able to establish that the consumer consented to the material change. - (7) Where a consumer consents to a material change, whether orally, in writing or by other affirmative conduct, a supplier may rely on the consent if he proves that such consent was given. - (8) Where a supplier has received payment from or on behalf of a consumer in respect of unsolicited goods or services, the consumer may demand a refund of the payment within three months after having made the payment. - (9) A supplier who receives a demand for a refund under subsection (8) shall refund the payment within three days of the request for payment via the same method the consumer made the payment. - (10) Where a consumer receives any unsolicited goods from a supplier, the consumer - - (a) may - - (i) subject to paragraph (b)(ii), retain the goods without payment; or - (ii) return the goods to the supplier at the supplier's risk and expense; - (b) subject to subsection (4), is not liable for any - - (i) loss or damage to those goods while they are in transit, or at any time after they are received by the consumer, whether or not they remain in the consumer's possession; or - (ii) use or depletion of, or damage to those goods at any time one day after receipt by the consumer, unless during that time, the supplier has notified the consumer that the goods were delivered in error and has arranged to recover them, at the supplier's risk and expense. - (11) Goods or services are unsolicited if they are supplied to a consumer who did not request them. - (12) Goods or services will not be regarded as unsolicited if -

-- (a) the goods or services were intended for another person and the recipient knew or ought to have known that the goods or services were intended for another person; or - (b) the goods or services are supplied under a written future performance agreement that provides for the periodic supply of those goods to the recipient without further solicitation. - 20.
-A supplier shall not require, as a condition of offering to supply, or supplying any goods or services, or as a condition of entering into a consumer agreement, that the consumer - unless the supplier can show financial or other efficiency benefits to the consumer.
+- (a) the goods or services were intended for another person and the recipient knew or ought to have known that the goods or services were intended for another person; or - (b) the goods or services are supplied under a written future performance agreement that provides for the periodic supply of those goods to the recipient without further solicitation until the consumer expressly cancels the agreement.